Detailed insight in the standard XP build system

 build.gradle file located at your project root defines all the dependencies to other libraries.

 There are three standard scopes (keywords) used in the dependency list

 Compile (default gradle scope, compiles library and adds it to class path - standard for pure Java libraries)

-Include (XP custom scope that merges the /src/main/resources folder in the library with your project - any code in your project overwrites the library files)
+Include (XP custom scope that merges the content of the library and its dependencies with your project - any code in your project overwrites the library files)